Integrations

 Activity Log

-The Activity Log is a record of all the changes that were made to an integration.
+The activity log is a record of all the changes that were made to an integration.

 Workspaces

 Workspaces are where data is stored.
 The integration builder houses the integration definition, but the workspace is where that integration moves data.
 An integration must be registered to a workspace to move data—this means syncing the integration definition with a particular workspace.
-There are two types of workspaces:

 Was this helpful?
 Give us feedback.